 Wardie Walkers is an informal group who go out once a month on a Wednesday.
-We have walks of different lengths, with a variety of leaders, sometimes a visit as to the Forth Bridges Visitor Centre, and sometimes ending up in a teashop.
+We have walks of different lengths, with a variety of leaders, sometimes with a visit, as to the Forth Bridges Visitor Centre, and sometimes ending up in a teashop.
 A great chance to get to know people.
 No need to book, just come.

 Wardie Walkers Programme